What is dry mouth

 If you have dry mouth, you may experience discomfort and difficulty with speech, chewing and swallowing.

-How to relieve dry mouth
+Relieving dry mouth

 - Keep your mouth moist by sipping plain tap water.